odpi/egeria/open-metadata-resources/open-metadata-demos/in-memory-repository-demo/README.md

 Start an OMAG server platform either from the
 [Egeria install](../../open-metadata-tutorials/omag-server-tutorial/task-starting-omag-server.md) or from IntelliJ.

 Here is the IntelliJ configuration for an OMAG server platform using port 8080.
-Note you should change to 9443 which is now the default for Egeria
+Note you should change to 9443 which is now the default for Egeria since switching to https by default

 ![Figure 2:](IntelliJ-OMAGServerPlatform-run-configuration.png)
 > Figure 2: OMAG Server Platform run configuration for port 8080